nqmn/adddosdn/dataset_generation/README.md

 By following these steps, `main.py` will automatically discover and execute your new attack script during the dataset generation process.

+## 5. Deliverables Verification

 Upon successful completion, verify that the following files have been created in the `dataset_generation` directory:

-- `offline_dataset.csv`: A CSV file containing flow features extracted by CICFlowMeter.
+- `offline_dataset.csv`: A CSV file containing processed offline traffic data.
 - `online_dataset.csv`: A CSV file containing flow statistics polled from the Ryu controller.
 - `traffic.pcap`: The raw packet capture from the simulation.
+- `label_timeline.csv`: A CSV file containing the timeline of normal and attack traffic labels.

 If these files are present, the operation was a success.